-read, listen, talk and l write in a m oder n lar nguage apply knowl edge an d und lerstan ding ( of a modern langua age
+- read, listen, talk and write in a modern language - apply knowledge and understanding of a modern language

 Learning a new language enables candidates to make connections with different people and their cultures and to play a fuller part as global citizens.
 The ability to use language effectively lies at the centre of thinking and learning.
 Candidates reflect, communicate and develop ideas through language.
 The course provides candidates with the opportunity to develop skills in reading, listening, talking and writing, which are essential for learning, for work and for life; to use different media effectively for learning and communication; to develop understanding of how language works; and to use language to communicate ideas and information.
 The study of a modern language has a unique contribution to make to the development of cultural awareness, providing candidates with opportunities to enhance their understanding and enjoyment of other cultures and of their own.
 They gain insights into other ways of thinking and other views of the world, and therefore develop a much richer understanding of active citizenship.